dbarnas/Biometry/Lectures/Section3/Class_18.md

 **Single variable goodness of fit tests**
 - Chi-square tests; G test
 - design:
-  - one variable wiht >= 2 categories
+  - one variable with >= 2 categories
   - dependent variable is the counts (frequencies) in each category
 - expected frequencies in each category calculted from predicted proportions